vedangj044/vedangj044.github.io/content/_index.md

 ## ![artist pallere](https://github.githubassets.com/images/icons/emoji/unicode/1f3a8.png) Skills
 <hr/>

 I started with programming Arduino, then I moved to Python.
-I love Flask, Django, and FastAPI which is my go-to stack for Web development.
-I worked with javascript too and made few projects on React, but I have realized I don't enjoy front-end and UI much.
+I love Flask, Django, and FastAPI which is my go-to stack for Web development and I have worked with javascript and React, but I have realized I don't enjoy front-end and UI much.
 I have also build Android apps and worked as an Intern Android Developer.
 I like Java for its verbosity but only when used in Android studio.
-Soon, I switched to Kotlin for Android apps because all cool things in the Android world happen in Kotlin these days.
+Soon, I switched to Kotlin for Android apps because all cool things in the Android world happen in Kotlin lately.
 The Newest addition to my tool-set is Rust.
 I have enjoyed it very much.
 <br/>
 <br/>
 I use Azure for learning and experimentation.
 I have done many Qiwiklabs for GCP as well.
-I use Docker in my projects I also have a working knowledge of Kubernetes.
+I use Docker in my projects.
+I also have a working knowledge of Kubernetes.

 ## ![open file folder](https://github.githubassets.com/images/icons/emoji/unicode/1f4c2.png) Projects
 <hr/>